 6.26.1 Applicability to language

+The vulnerability as described in ISO/IEC 24772-1 subclause 6.26 is mitigated by SPARK.
+These vulnerabilities can apply to SPARK in much same way as in Ada.

+Although it is not strictly required by the language design, a SPARK Analyzer may offer facilities to detect dead code through static verification:

+A dead path in a subprogram can be detected because the logical condition that guarantees its execution is equivalent to “False”.

+Analysis of the “closure” of a complete program partition can reveal subprograms that are never called and/or packages and other entities that are never referenced.

 6.26.2 Guidance to language users

-Follow the mitigation mechanisms of subclause 6.26.5 of -1.
+Follow the mitigation mechanisms of subclause 6.26.5 of ISO/IEC 24772-1.

 Use implementation-specific mechanisms, if provided, to support the elimination of dead code.
 In some cases, use pragmas such as Restrictions, Suppress, or the Discard_Names aspect to inform the compiler that some code whose generation would normally be required for certain constructs would be dead because of properties of the overall system, and that therefore the code need not be generated.
 For example: